 Have your snow blower and generator serviced and any necessary repairs made.

 Keep fuel for snow blowers and generators in approved safety containers and away from heat or flame-producing devices.
 Do not store fuel in your basement.

 6. Make Your Home Unattractive to Pests

-- Check weather-stripping, insulation and exterior doors and windows to ensure no major deficiencies are present.
+Check weather-stripping, insulation and exterior doors and windows to make sure no major deficiencies are present.
 Water and insects can enter through these openings.

-- Chimneys should be inspected by a chimney service and, if necessary, cleaned to ensure that they are free from obstructions such as nesting birds.
+Chimneys should be inspected by a chimney service and, if necessary, cleaned to make sure that they are free from obstructions such as nesting birds.
 Install chimney guard screen-caps to help prevent any infestation.

 7. Be Ready for Emergencies

-- In higher wind-exposed or coastal areas, install storm shutters (or other mitigation measures, such as 5/8" marine plywood) to secure windows.
-Properly anchor personal property that will remain outdoors.
+In higher wind-exposed or coastal areas, install storm shutters to secure windows, or consider using other mitigation measures, such as 5/8" marine plywood.

-- If the weather turns frigid, have them also check the roof for ice dams and inspect for leaks inside.
-Make sure they have your contact information and a list of local contractors they can reach if repairs or service are needed.
+If the weather turns frigid, have them look at the edge of the roof for ice dams and look for leaks inside.
+Make sure they have your contact information and a list of local contractors they can reach if repairs or service are indicated.